Key Takeaways:

 • An employee cannot be an elected official at any level of government.

 Medical certification may be requested where serious health conditions prevent employees from doing their essential job functions.
-If you are unable to provide this information, your leave may be cut short.
-If you are able to provide medical certification, the employer cannot request you come back to work, even if the offer is part-time or light work.
+If you cannot provide this information, your leave may be cut short.
+If you provide medical certification, the employer cannot require you to return to work, even if only for part-time or light-duty work.

 Can I Lose My Job Under FMLA?